THERAPIST. COACH. CONSULTANT. EDUCATOR.

 Education

-When educating and speaking, I tailor my content to the wishes of those I am working with.
-As an author and writer, I focus my content on bringing awareness to religious trauma and adverse religious experiences, the process of healing, faith deconstruction and identity reconstruction, healing from purity culture, and dynamics of power and control within religious and cult systems and relationships.
+When educating and speaking, topics are tailored to the wishes of the event organizers.
+As an author and writer, Dr. Laura’s content focuses on bringing awareness to religious trauma and adverse religious experiences, the process of healing, faith deconstruction and identity reconstruction, healing from purity culture, and dynamics of power and control within religious and cult systems and relationships.
+Additionally, Dr. Laura educates and creates content around issues women experience in midlife through a trauma-informed and whole-bodied health lens.

 MY OWN HEALING STORY